Gernene/Gernene/_posts/2019-04-01-redesign-at-scale.md

 <h2>Design for Development</h2>

 The redesign’s official release looks very different from its earlier beta test version.
 Originally, Web Team was aiming to give the new design a familiar feel.
-We re-used the same landing page image, kept some of the old site’s gray, and were careful to incorporate a lot of red (one of the school colors) to help preserve the Fairview’s “brand identity”.
+We re-used the same landing page image, kept some of the old site’s gray, and were careful to incorporate a lot of red (one of the school colors) to help preserve Fairview’s “brand identity”.

 The landing image looked great on the old design - at a fixed width, fixed height, with the navigation links positioned perfectly atop a red ribbon.
 But in order to display most of the picture on the redesign, the header was made unusually tall.
 Not only did this push the main page announcements further down (which many people disliked), but the image’s background blur looked odd.
 At certain screen sizes, we had to choose between bad cropping and making the whole thing take up way too much space.